 7. Loan Repayments.
 LCEF has a substantial portion of its loan portfolio outstanding to congregations and Associations of Member Congregations.
 The ability of each borrowing congregation or Association to repay its loan will generally depend upon the amount of contributions it receives from its members.
 Accordingly, a primary factor in LCEF's loan approval process is the history of contributions to the borrowing entity.
 The number of members of each congregation and the per capita contribution has fluctuated in the past and will continue to fluctuate.
 Contributions may decline for a variety of reasons, including but not limited to the general impact of a softening economy, increased job losses or other economic difficulties encountered by church members, and/or a decline in the business prospects of donors.
 These factors are reflected in the June 30, 2023 amount of impaired loans.
 See page 18 for additional details.
 To the extent that a congregation or Association granted a loan experiences a decrease in revenues, payments on that loan may be affected adversely.
-A secondary factor in loan approvals is the value of the collateral security for the loan, it being understood that while loans are generally secured by first mortgages on the borrowers' properties, such properties are improved for church, charitable or educational uses and may or may not have a market value equal to the amounts loaned.
+A secondary factor in loan approvals is the value of the collateral security for the loan, it being understood that while loans are generally secured by first mortgages on the borrowers' properties, such properties are improved for church, charitable or educational uses and may or may not have a market value equal to the amounts loaned because so-called "special purpose properties" may have a more limited pool of interested buyers than general commercial property.
 At June 30, 2023, loans to congregations and High School Associations totaled \$977,597,000 representing 63.9% of total outstanding loans receivable.
 For material loans to a single borrower in this category, refer to "Material Loans" on page 17.